 With over 60 million books in print worldwide, Harlan Coben’s last seven consecutive novels, MISSING YOU, SIX YEARS, STAY CLOSE, LIVE WIRE, CAUGHT, LONG LOST and HOLD TIGHT all debuted at #1 on the New York Times bestseller list and lists around the world.
-His first Young Adult novel SHELTER was just released in paperback, and the second in the Mickey Bolitar series, SECONDS AWAY, was released on September 18th.
-His books are published in 41 languages around the globe and have been number one bestsellers in over a dozen countries.
+His books are published in 43 languages around the globe and have been number one bestsellers in over a dozen countries.

 Winner of the Edgar Award, Shamus Award and Anthony Award – the first author to win all three – international bestselling author Harlan Coben’s critically-acclaimed novels have been called “ingenious” (New York Times), “poignant and insightful” (Los Angeles Times), “consistently entertaining” (Houston Chronicle), “superb” (Chicago Tribune) and “must reading” (Philadelphia Inquirer).

-Harlan’s novel TELL NO ONE has been turned into the commercial and critical smash hit French film of the same name, starring Francois Cluzet and Kristin Scott Thomas.
+Harlan’s novel TELL NO ONE was turned into the commercial and critical smash hit French film of the same name, starring Francois Cluzet and Kristin Scott Thomas.
 The movie was the top box office foreign-language film of the year in USA, won the Lumiere (French Golden Globe) for best picture and was nominated for nine Cesars (French Oscar) and won four, including best actor, best director and best music.
-To see the trailer, click here and for stills and to see Harlan appearing in the film, visit our gallery page.
-The movie is now available in DVD and Blu-Ray.
-An American/Hollywood remake is in the works.
+The movie with subtitles is now available on Netflix, Amazon Prime and DVD/Blu-Ray.

 In his first books, Coben immersed himself in the exploits of sports agent Myron Bolitar.
 Critics loved the series, saying, “You race to turn pages…both suspenseful and often surprisingly funny” (People).
 After seven books Coben wanted to try something different.
 “I came up with a great idea that simply would not work for Myron,” says Coben.
-The result was the critically acclaimed New York Times bestseller TELL NO ONE, which became the most decorated thriller of 2001 – nominated for an Edgar, an Anthony, a Macavity, a Nero, and a Barry; winner of the Audie Award for Best Audio Mystery/Suspense Book (read by Steven Weber); and a #1 hardcover book on the Book Sense 76 list.
-Coben followed the success of TELL NO ONE with the blockbuster New York Times bestsellers GONE FOR GOOD (2002), NO SECOND CHANCE (2003), and JUST ONE LOOK (2004) and THE INNOCENT (2005).
-Bookspan, recognizing Coben’s broad international appeal, named NO SECOND CHANCE its first ever International Book of the Month in 2003 – the Main Selection in 15 different countries.
+The result was the critically acclaimed New York Times bestseller TELL NO ONE, which became the most decorated thriller of the year.
+Two books later, Bookspan, recognizing Coben’s broad international appeal, named NO SECOND CHANCE its first ever International Book of the Month in 2003 – the Main Selection in 15 different countries.

 Harlan was born in Newark, New Jersey.
-After graduating from Amherst College a political science major, Harlan worked in the travel industry.
-He now lives in New Jersey with his wife, Anne Armstrong-Coben MD, a pediatrician, and their four children.
+He still lives in New Jersey with his wife, Anne Armstrong-Coben MD, a pediatrician, and their four children.